Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Abstract

 \section{Abstract}

-In this paper we introduce a reconciliation protocol with a two-step error correction scheme using a short blocklength low rate code and a long blocklength high rate code.
-We show that by using this two-step decoding method it is possible to achieve secret key rates beyond the Devetak-Winter bound.
-We simulate the protocol using short blocklength low-density parity check code, and show that we can obtain reconciliation efficiencies up to 1.5.
-Using these high reconciliation efficiencies, it is possible double the achievable distances of CV-QKD systems.
+In this paper, we introduce a reconciliation protocol with a two-step error correction scheme that uses a short-blocklength, low-rate code and a long-blocklength, high-rate code.
+We simulate the protocol using a short-block-length low-density parity-check code and show that we can achieve reconciliation efficiencies above 1 using this method.
+We discuss the necessary steps required regarding security proofs before this protocol can be securely implemented.